-Principal Risks Related IFR/IFD requirements and K-factors (Pillar I) KRIs for internal capital requirements (Pillar II) C oncentration Risk Risk that detriment is caused to our customers, clients, counterparties, markets or the Company itself because of the inappropriate execution of our business activities.
-Monitoring obligation 10 % of the total AuM of the 10 largest clients Risk to clientRisks to client are risks from which harm to client can be generated in caseof problems:• from an incorrect discretionary management,• by safeguarding and administering client assets,• by holding money of the client,• in the execution or settlement of orders.
-Risk to Client • K-AUM • K-ASA • K-CMH • K-COH • Captured in counterparty & depositary risks and settlement risk.
+Principal Risks Related IFR/IFD requirements and K-factors (Pillar I) KRIs for internal capital requirements (Pillar II) Concentration Risk Risk that detriment is caused to our customers, clients, counterparties, markets or the Company itself because of the inappropriate execution of our business activities.
+Monitoring obligation 10 % of the total AuM of the 10 largest clients Risk to client Risks to client are risks from which harm to client can be generated in case of problems: • from an incorrect discretionary management, • by safeguarding and administering client assets, • by holding money of the client, • in the execution or settlement of orders.
+Risk to Client • K-AUM • K-ASA • K-CMH • K-COH Captured in counterparty & depositary risks and settlement risk.
 Asset management risk is already captured in the operational risk.
-Pricing Risk This is the risk that a material misstatement in private client investment pricing may result in a loss exposure to the Group.
-N/A Risk assessment based on the inventory and valorisation marked- to-market of the products identified as facing, or potentially facing, a pricing issue.
-Stale price reports received monthly for the funds.
-Complex Product Risk This risk relates the financial exposure, which the company may face while investing for private and institutional clients in complex products e.g. structured products in case preliminary product analysis and review have underestimated financial exposures to counterparty or underlying assets.
-N/A Assessment based on the total exposures to complex products including structured products.
-A ssets outflow risk This is the risk that client assets outflows exceed client assets inflows and affect financial results of the Group.
+Assets outflow risk This is the risk that client assets outflows exceed client assets inflows and affect financial results of the Group.
 N/A Setting up a stress test simulating a loss of our assets of 5% and calculation of the impact on our revenues.
+Compliance risk Risk is defined as the risk of impairment of CaW Group integrity leading to the damage of its reputation, legal or regulatory sanctions or financial loss, as a result of its failure to comply with all applicable laws, regulations, codes of conduct and standards of good practice.
+N/A PEPs account Clients scoring Dormant accounts Clients claims Number of accounts identified as not compliant with MiFID Legal risk Legal risk is defined as being the risk that (1) an error in the terms or interpretation of an agreement engaging the Company generates financial losses or an unexpected increase of the commitment of the Company as well as (2) any legal exposure of the Company.
+N/A Based on existing records reported by legal service.
+Business & strategy risk N/A This risk is not necessarily directly quantifiable but can indirectly